Iodine: Biocide

 Use of iodine as a biocide represents a major application of the element, ranked 2nd by weight.
-Elemental iodine (I^{2}) is used as an antiseptic in medicine.
-A number of water-soluble compounds, from triiodide (I_{3}^{−}, generated in situ by adding iodide to poorly water-soluble elemental iodine) to various iodophors, slowly decompose to release I^{2} when applied.
+Elemental iodine (I2) is used as an antiseptic in medicine.
+A number of water-soluble compounds, from triiodide (I_{3}−, generated in situ by adding iodide to poorly water-soluble elemental iodine) to various iodophors, slowly decompose to release I2 when applied.

 Optical polarising films

 Thin-film-transistor liquid crystal displays rely on polarisation.
 The liquid crystal transistor is sandwiched between two polarising films and illuminated from behind.
 The two films prevent light transmission unless the transistor in the middle of the sandwich rotates the light.
 Iodine-impregnated polymer films are used in polarising optical components with the highest transmission and degree of polarisation.

 Co-catalyst

 Another significant use of iodine is as a cocatalyst for the production of acetic acid by the Monsanto and Cativa processes.
 In these technologies, hydroiodic acid converts the methanol feedstock into methyl iodide, which undergoes carbonylation.
 Hydrolysis of the resulting acetyl iodide regenerates hydroiodic acid and gives acetic acid.
 The majority of acetic acid is produced by these approaches.